 The Security component is divided into several smaller sub-components which can be used separately:

 - It provides all the common security features, from authentication to authorization and from encoding passwords to loading users.

 - It integrates the core sub-component with the HTTP protocol to handle HTTP requests and responses.

 - It brings many layers of authentication together, allowing the creation of complex authentication systems.

 This article explains how to use the Security features as an independent component in any PHP application.
 Read the Security article to learn about how to use it in Symfony applications.

 - How Does the Security access_control Work?

-- How to Create a Custom Access Denied Handler
+- How to Customize Access Denied Responses

 - How to Use Access Control Lists (ACLs)